B-UMMI/chewBBACA/README.md

 chewBBACA.py ExtractCgMLST -i /path/to/AlleleCall/results/results_alleles.tsv -o /path/to/OutputFolderName
 ```

-`-i` Path to input file containing a matrix with allelic profiles.
+`-i`, `--input-file` Path to input file containing a matrix with allelic profiles.

-`-o` Path to the directory where the process will store output files.
+`-o`, `--output-directory` Path to the directory where the process will store output files.

-`--t` (Optional) Genes that constitute the core genome must be in a
+`--t`, `--threshold` (Optional) Genes that constitute the core genome must be in a
       proportion of genomes that is at least equal to this value.
       (e.g 0.95 to get a matrix with the loci that are present in at
       least 95% of the genomes) (default: 1).

-`--r` (Optional) Path to file with a list of genes/columns to remove
+`--r`, `--genes2remove` (Optional) Path to file with a list of genes/columns to remove
       from the matrix (one gene identifier per line, e.g. the list of
       genes listed in the RepeatedLoci.txt file created by the AlleleCall
-      process).
+      process) (default: False).

-`--g` (Optional) Path to file with a list of genomes/rows to remove from the
+`--g`, `--genomes2remove` (Optional) Path to file with a list of genomes/rows to remove from the
       matrix (one genome identifier per line, e.g. list of genomes to be
-      removed based on the results from the TestGenomeQuality process).
+      removed based on the results from the TestGenomeQuality process) (default: False).

 **Note:** The matrix with allelic profiles created by the ExtractCgMLST
           process can be imported into [**PHYLOViZ**](https://online.phyloviz.net/index)
 	  to visualize and explore typing results.

 ----------
 ## 5. Evaluate your schema